Civ13/civ13-wiki/wiki/The_Art_of_the_Deal.md

 The police get points for arresting company members and bringing them to jail at the police station.
 They will lose points for every officer killed.
-Apprehended disks and money also count towards the score, and should be kept in the **Evidence Room**.
+Apprehended disks and money also count towards the score, and are to be kept in the **Evidence Room** in order to take effect.
+Crystals and chips are legal and are not considered contraband.

 #### Rules

 **Escalation is required** for any non-company member to kill or harm another non-company member.
-Meaning companies can only not escalate between other companies, but must escalate when killing or harming paramedics or other roles (Police are exempt from escalation while enforcing the law).
+Company members may only not escalate against other companies, but must escalate when killing or harming any other roles (paramedics, doctors, police officers, judge, etc).
+Police officers are exempt from escalation while enforcing the law.

+The police has the right to stop and search any person with **reasonable suspicion** or **solid evidence** of a crime.
+A police dog indicating contraband on a person in a public area is valid grounds for a search.
-The police has the right to stop and search any person or vehicle, with or without suspicion, including setting up road blocks to search all traffic coming through.
-Company's properties are exempt from this rule, as *a search can only be conducted if there is a warrant*, which only happens if a member of the company has harmed a police officer.
+Vehicles **may be searched at all times without probable cause**, including setting up road blocks to search all traffic coming through.
+Company's properties are exempt from this rule, as *a search can only be conducted if there is a search warrant*, issued either automatically when a company harms or kills a police officer, or by a Judge.

+Police officers must prioritize **non-lethal force at all times**.

 A police officer may use **lethal force** if the suspect:

   - is discharging a firearm towards another person;
+  - is attempting to run over another person;
   - attempts to fire at, run over, or physically harm a police officer;
-  - is armed and refuses to disarm, or be disarmed, upon request by an officer.
+  - is armed and refuses to disarm, or be disarmed, upon request by an officer;
-  - is armed and is about to discharge their firearm at another person. (judged within reason, try not to rely on this one)
+  - is armed and is about to discharge their firearm at another person.
+(Judged within reason and the circumstances, do not rely on this rule.)

 A police officer may **arrest** a suspect if they: